asyncapi/website/pages/docs/migration/migrating-to-v3.md

     protocol: "amqp",
 ```

-### Operation, channel, and message decoupling
+## Operation, channel, and message decoupling

-The decoupling between operations, channels, and messages, is by far the most intrusive breaking change in v3 that completely splits out how they are related to each other.
+The decoupling of operations, channels, and messages is the most significant breaking change in v3, fundamentally altering how they relate to each other.

 <Asyncapi3ChannelComparison className="my-8" />

-In v2, it was impossible to reuse channels, and impossible to have more than one operation per channel, i.e. operation variants.
+In v2, reusing channels and having multiple operations per channel, such as operation variants, was impossible.

-In v3, this is now possible, with the mindset, a channel and message should be detached from the operations performed.
+In v3, this has become possible, emphasizing that a channel and message should be independent of the operations performed.

-For any message broker, for example, Kafka, this is the same as defining topics and the messages it contains.
-For REST interfaces it's the path and request type (POST, GET, etc.) and the request and response messages.
-For WebSocket, it's all the messages flowing through the WebSocket server.
-For Socket.Io, it defines all the rooms and messages therein.
+For message brokers like Kafka, this is akin to defining topics and their associated messages.
+In REST interfaces, it pertains to the path and request type (e.g., POST, GET), along with the corresponding request and response messages.
+For WebSocket, it encompasses all messages transmitted through the WebSocket server.
+For Socket.IO, it delineates all the rooms and their messages.

-This change makes the channels reusable across multiple AsyncAPI documents, each performing a slightly different action.
+Channels are now reusable across multiple AsyncAPI documents, each facilitating a slightly different action.

 ```yml
 asyncapi: 2.6.0